-Tutor Cards are issued in the middle of each half-term for the the first five half-terms, in accordance the School's Year Plan.
-They are completed by all academic teachers, tutors, practice administrators and Heads of Instrumental Departments.
-In the week immediately after the completion of Tutor Cards, there is a review process of Heads of School meeting with their respective tutors - Lower School (Y4-Y8); Middle School (Y9-Y11); and, Sixth Form (Y12-Y13).
-The Tutor Card meetings, chaired by the Head of School, will implement strategies in response to issues raised by the Tutor Cards.
-Following the Tutor Card meetings tutors give feedback to their tutees and implement support / recognition / consequences as appropriate.
-Tutor card feedback is also shared with parents/carers via the Parents' Gateway and email.
+Progress cards are issued in the middle of each half-term for the first five half-terms, in accordance the school's year plan.
+They are completed by all academic teachers, tutors, practice administrators and heads of instrumental departments.
+In the week immediately after the completion of progress cards, there is a review process by heads of school meeting with their respective tutors - lower school (Y4-Y8); middle school (Y9-Y11); and, sixth form (Y12-Y13).
+The progress card meetings, chaired by the Joint Principal (Nicola Smith), will implement strategies in response to issues raised by the tutor cards.
+Following the progress card meetings tutors give feedback to their tutees and implement support/ recognition/consequences as appropriate.
+Progress card feedback is also shared with parents/carers via the Parents' Gateway.

-Tutor Cards are designed to give an early indication of problems which can then be picked up and acted upon.
-Tutors have a central role in managing their tutees, monitoring effort and following up concerns raised by subject / instrumental staff.
-Students with no 3's or 4's for effort in their core subjects and instrumental study, are recognised with recognition points.
-Middle School Students with all 1's and 2's are allowed to organise their evening working hours and do not need to attend supervised prep sessions.
-Sixth formers are given the additional privilege of an optional 9.30 a.m. start if they do not have any period 1 commitments.
-Parents / carers of students whose effort has been exceptional over the half-term receive 'e-cards' praising their child's effort.
-The top 10 students in Lower School, Middle School and Sixth Form, and their parents receive a personalised letter from the Principal acknowledging their excellent effort.
-Students with 3's and 4's will have some management of their time to help them get back on track.
-This could include supervised prep, lesson-by-lesson progress card and / or gating.
+Progress cards are designed to give an early indication of problems which can then be picked up and acted upon.
+Tutors have a central role in managing their tutees, monitoring effort and following up concerns raised by subject/instrumental staff:

+-Students with no 3s or 4s for effort in their core subjects and instrumental study, are recognised with recognition points.

+-Middle school students with all 1s and 2s are allowed to organise their evening working hours and do not need to attend supervised prep sessions.

+-Sixth formers are given the additional privilege of an optional 9.30am start if they do not have any period 1 commitments.

+-Parents/carers of students whose effort has been exceptional over the half-term receive 'e-cards' praising their child's effort.

+-The top 10 students in lower school, middle school and sixth form, and their parents receive a personalised letter from the Joint Principal (NS) acknowledging their excellent effort.

+-Students with 3s and 4s will have appropriate interventions to help them get back on track.
+This could include supervised prep, lesson-by-lesson progress card and/or gating.
 They will also have their curriculum reviewed to make sure that they are not overloaded.

+Assessment, Recording & Reporting Policy 2025